supillai/k8s-cluster-setup-using-ansible/README.md

   -  Please read the output of above command and do the recommended manual cleanups as suggested.
 -  Run playbook again 'ansible-playbook -i hosts init.yaml -K'

+## Setup MetalLB
+work in progress, to be added